THE SMART OPTION SELLER

 Q: How much money do I need to get started and what size trading account do I need?

 A: The amount of money you start with is entirely up to you.
-Although we recommend having about $10,000 as a base, it doesn't mean it will all be used at once.
+Although we recommend having about $10,000 USD as a base, it doesn't mean you need that much, nor will it all be used at once.
 Our recommendation is to always use 1 (one) option contract when getting started.
 This will help you understand how the strategy works with the smallest amount at risk.
 As you get more experienced, you can scale up your position size.
 Each put-sell position that Lee recommends will require a "margin requirement" that is equal to roughly 20% of what it would cost to buy 100 shares of the underlying stock.
 The margin requirement acts as collateral and is set by your broker.
 For Vertical Spread Trader, the the risk and margin requirement are always capped and known ahead of time.
 Talk with your broker about their margin requirement for selling put option contracts.

 Q: What is a "margin requirement"?

 A: Each put-sell position that Lee recommends will require a "margin requirement" that is equal to roughly 20% of what it would cost to buy 100 shares of the underlying stock.
 The margin requirement acts as collateral and is set by your broker.
 Talk with your broker about their margin requirement for selling put option contracts.
 Since you are not actually buying the stock outright, your broker doesn't ask you to pay for the stock in full.
 A "normal" margin requirement would be roughly 20% of what it would cost to buy 100 shares of your chosen stock.
 This money needs to be available in your trading account at all times and can fluctuate higher or lower depending on which way the stock moves.
-And as mentioned above, selling option spreads has a defined and locked-in margin requirement
+And as mentioned above, selling option spreads has a defined and locked-in margin requirement which is no more than the width of the spread multiplied by $100.

 Q: What kind of account do I need to sell put options?